Kubernetes version

 Given a kube

-versions, you must pick a target Kubernetes version from the available ones in the generated source that is used by that kube version.
+version, you may choose a target Kubernetes version from the available features in the generated source that is used by that kube version.

 .